demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-vulnerability-comment-create

 ***
-Create a new Vulnerability Comment.
+Create a new vulnerability comment.
 A vulnerability comment is a resource that allows users to add context to the vulnerability.

 #### Base Command